Luis Padial: Military career

 Padial attended the Military Academy of Toledo and was commissioned a Lieutenant in the Spanish Army upon his graduation.
-He was stationed in Puerto Rico in 1863, when a pro-independence rebellion occurred in the Dominican Republic.
+He was stationed in Puerto Rico in 1863, when a pro-independence rebellion occurred in the Dominican Republic, which Spain had reannexed two years prior.
 Padial's battalion was deployed with the intention of "squashing" the rebellion.
 He was badly wounded in a skirmish and was sent back to Puerto Rico to recover from his wounds.
 Padial had been a witness of the cruel treatment that the Dominicans had suffered in the hands of the Spaniards and became convinced that their quest for independence was a noble and just one.
 After he recovered from his wounds, Padial became an active and outspoken person on behalf of the cause of the Dominican Republic.
 This led to his deportation from Puerto Rico by orders of the Spanish Governor of the island, General Messina, in December 1864.

 Padial went to Spain and joined the liberals, who wanted to overthrow the Spanish Monarchy of Queen Isabella II and establish a republic.
 The rebels were under the command of General Primm.
 Padial organized an attack from Portugal in 1866 and another from France in 1867.
 In 1868, the Spanish Monarchy was overthrown and a republic was established.
 Padial was named Brigadier General of the Battalion of Madrid.